karineek/CsmithEdge/README.md

 Preparing the data
 ------------------
-Each Csmith compiler test-case has a relaxed version.
-This version is created by first generating a list of location in the test case of calls to safe-math wrappers that are must-be-safe calls.
+Each Csmith compiler test-case has a relaxed version generated with CEdgeSmith.
+This version is created by first generating per test-case a list of location of calls to safe-math wrappers that are must-be-safe calls.
 We relaxed any other call to safe-math wrapper if not on this list.
 We generate these lists via this script:
 ```
 ./CEdgeSmith/scripts/RSS-v2-general/RSS3_1_extract_mustBsafe_list.sh <reference-compiler> <seeds-file>
 ```